 Example selection criteria

-A set of Professional and Administrative Grade Descriptors have been developed in conjunction with Hay (the University's job evaluation scheme) providing typical activities and person specifications for each grade; these can be adapted to the specific requirements of your role.
+Professional and Administrative Grade Descriptors have been developed in conjunction with Hay (the University's job evaluation scheme) providing typical activities and person specifications for each grade; these can be adapted to the specific requirements of your role.

 Other example selection criteria: